raphc43/Data-Sanitizer--custom-server/README.md

 # Why use a server?
 The chart.html uses fetch API to get the data from stats.json, and fetch does not directly work with local directories, hence it requires a server to fetch files.
 Since the host is only one, fetching encounters no CORS issues, but I modified the server in order to expand the scope of the project.
-For example even after implementing React, fetch will have no problem in bypassing CORS
+For example even after implementing React, fetch will have no problem in bypassing CORS.